Gdemaude/ASFVModel/README.md

 Firstly, Numba is used to accelerate the gillespie_direct() and the propensity() function.
 This step alone allows the model to run 10 times faster than a normal python implementation.

 Secondly, in order to exploit a multicore processor, a multiprocessed approach was used.
 The workload was divided and fed to the available cores.
-The results of the simulations is temporarily written into .npy files and afterward the main process reads the results and shows it in a graph.
-This approach allowed the improve the speed by a factor of 2.
-This speed could be improved using shared memory arrays and thus avoiding the filewrite bottleneck.

-Lastly, as the amount of data can become quite large and thus saturate the RAM available, the results are subsampled to feed the data to matplotlib and create the graph.
+The results is stored in shared memory for the main process to use in order to plot the graphs.
+The amount of data can become quite large and thus saturate the RAM available, thus the results are subsampled to feed matplotlib and create the graphs.

 # Results